genotrance/px/README.md

 Px can also be setup to automatically run on startup with the --install flag.
 This is done by adding an entry into the Window registry which can be removed with `--uninstall`.

+NOTE: Command line parameters passed with `--install` are not saved for use on startup.
+The `--save` flag or manual editing of `px.ini` is required to provide configuration to Px on startup.

 ## Usage